Yormewu retained Anloga DCE at second attempt

 He polled 34 out of 41 votes representing 82.9 percent exactly a week after the first attempt when he failed to secure the required number of votes of the members present to confirm him as the DCE.

-The assembly members did not confirm Yormewu's nomination earlier over concerns including the closure of the only radio station in the District, Hogbe Radio, unfair distribution of streetlights to communities, and discrimination against assembly members suspected to be sympathizers of the opposition National Democratic Congress (NDC).
+The assembly members did not confirm Mr Yormewu's nomination earlier over concerns including the closure of the only radio station in the District, Hogbe Radio, unfair distribution of streetlights to communities, and discrimination against assembly members suspected to be sympathisers of the opposition National Democratic Congress (NDC).

 “It's no victory if we don't come together.
 This is the time to put the past behind us and forge ahead with unity of purpose for the progress of Anloga.
 I will welcome your constructive criticisms to make Anloga better.
 It's my solemn vow to harness the available resources towards the progress of our District.”

-Dr. Archibald Yao Letsa, Volta Regional Minister who supervised the process was grateful to all especially Sefe and Kwame Dzudzorli Gakpey, MP for Keta for their roles leading to the confirmation of President's nominees for Anloga and Keta respectively, and called for the continuous support of all for the needed development.
+Dr Archibald Yao Letsa, Volta Regional Minister who supervised the process was grateful to all especially Mr Sefe and Mr Kwame Dzudzorli Gakpey, MP for Keta for their roles leading to the confirmation of President's nominees for Anloga and Keta respectively, and called for the continuous support of all for the needed development.

 “I saw the Anloga NDC Constituency Chairman walk up here to congratulate the DCE-elect.
 That's beautiful and that's how politics should be.
 It should not be a fight among members of opposing political parties.
 We're for development, we're fighting against poverty.”